sibbl/sachsen-impfnotifier/README.md

 # Sachsen Impfnotifier

 This tool regularly checks the [vaccination portal of Saxony, Germany](https://sachsen.impfterminvergabe.de) for available appointments for specified vaccination centres.
+It simulates mouse clicks in a real browser from the login to the page where a found appointment needs to be confirmed.

 ## Usage